ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Autoconnect for virtual printers
 --------------------------------

-Virtual printer LUs are activated by VIRTEL at startup time, and will remain in ACTIV state until they are acquired by the application.
+Virtual printer LUs are activated by VIRTEL at start-up time, and will remain in ACTIV state until they are acquired by the application.
 For virtual printers defined with terminal type 1 or 2, the application must initiate the acquire (for example, by CEMT SET TERM(xxxx) ACQ in CICS).
 Virtual printers defined with terminal type P or S may be automatically connected to a controlling host application